 At our dental clinic, we perform atraumatic tooth extraction using the achievements of microsurgery.
 This method gains particular importance before the implantation procedure.
 The extraction is carried out to minimize tissue disturbance, maximally protect bones, and not damage the alveolar process.
 During the procedure, the dentist uses a microscope, thanks to which he achieves extraordinary accuracy.
 As a result, postoperative wounds are smaller than after classical extraction, they heal faster, and the appropriate aesthetics are maintained.

-In the case of bone shrinkage, the bone augmentation procedure must be performed to restore bone tissue.
-Augmentation is often applied in implantology and it enables successful implant insertion.
-The following restoration methods are used: controlled bone regeneration and raising of the bottom of the maxillary sinus.
+In the case of bone atrophy, augmentation, i.e., bone reconstruction, should be performed.
+Augmentation is often used in implantology and makes the implantation procedure successful.
+The following reconstruction methods are used: controlled bone regeneration and raising the bottom of the maxillary sinus.

 Controlled bone regeneration

 Controlled bone regeneration uses bone-forming and bone substitute preparations.
 These build the basis for the bone tissue to regenerate and replenish the bone defect.
 The surgeon cuts the gum and exposes the bone, and then applies the bone-forming material in the right place.
 He or she puts on a membrane, which protects this place during the regeneration process.
 When the bone is reconstructed, the treatment area is reopened and covered with the gingiva.